couchbase/couchbase-python-client/docs/source/api/datastructures.rst

 common data structures such as lists, maps, and queues.

-Datastructure operations are implemented largely using :mod:`couchbase.subdocument` operations, and also carry with some more efficiency.
+Datastructure operations are implemented largely using :mod:`couchbase_core.subdocument` operations, and also carry with some more efficiency.

-Couchbase datatypes are still JSON underneath, and use the :meth:`couchbase.bucket.Bucket.mutate_in` and :meth:`couchbase.bucket.Bucket.lookup_in` methods to access the structures themselves.
+Couchbase datatypes are still JSON underneath, and use the :meth:`couchbase_v2.bucket.Bucket.mutate_in` and :meth:`couchbase_v2.bucket.Bucket.lookup_in` methods to access the structures themselves.

 The datastructures are: